Sustainable Code Generation Using Large Language Models: A Systematic Literature Review: Data Extraction

 \section{Data Extraction}

-We present the analysis of data collected from the final pool of 19 primary studies.
+We present the analysis of data from the final set of 18 primary studies.
 This section outlines the extracted data, as summarized in Table~\ref{tab:dataform}, providing a structured basis for analysis and enabling comparisons across all studies.
-The information is then used in Section~\ref{subsec:results_rqs} to synthesize findings and address \textit{RQ1–RQ4}.
+This information is used in Section~\ref{subsec:results_rqs} to synthesize findings and address \textit{RQ1–RQ4}.